yaymukund/yaymukund.github.io/source/_posts/2014-03-02-rankedmodel-and-uniqueness-constraints.markdown

 title:  Ranked-model and uniqueness constraints
 ---

-I've been playing with the gem [ranked-model][], which seems to be a promising sorting gem for Rails.
-It lets you manage lists of Rails models sorted by some integer column.
-I wanted to have a playlist of tracks, each with a position in the playlist:
+My new Rails project deals with tracks in a sorted playlist.
+To do this, I used the [ranked-model gem][] for Rails.
+It lets you order records by an integer column.

 ```ruby app/models/track.rb
 class Track < ActiveRecord::Base